VolkerSiep/WxFrog/doc/source/manual.rst

 ------------
 .. image:: figures/case_study_main.png

 To run a case study, one or more parameters are selected using the ``+`` button.
-If multiple parameters have been included, the arrow buttons can be used to rearrange their sequence.
+If multiple parameters have been included, the arrow buttons can be used to rearrange their sequence from outer to inner dimension.
 Selected parameters can again be removed via the cross-button.

-When a parameter is inserted, the default setting is to step in 5 steps from -10 % to +10 % of the current value.
+When a parameter is inserted, the default setting is to step in 5 steps from -10 % to +10 % of the current value -- moved to stay within the parameter's validity range if necessary.
 This can be altered by the following ways by double-clicking on the particular cells:

 - The **minimum and maximum values** can be changed within the validity range of the parameter at hand.
 If the steps are specified (default), the increment value will change according to the new interval.
 Otherwise the number of steps will change.